notaryproject/.github/CONTRIBUTING.md

 ## Reporting a Security Issue

+> [!Warning]
-> **Warning** If you are reporting a security vulnerability, Please DO NOT open a public issue.
+> If you are reporting a security vulnerability, Please DO NOT open a public issue.

 Please refer to [Security Guide](SECURITY.md) on how to report security vulnerabilities.